xerocross/declarative-react-component/README.md

 export default DemoApp;
 ```

-### ReactObjectComponent and configObject
+### DeclarativeReactComponent and configObject

-The function `ReactObjectComponent` requires just one argument: the
+The function `DeclarativeReactComponent` requires just one argument: the
 configuration object, which henceforth we call `configObject`.

 ### props

 The names of props must be declared in `configObject.props` as an
 array of strings.
 If a prop is not declared here, it will not be
-available on the `self` object.
+available on `this`;

 ### data